 Over the years, Lush has managed to build one of the UK’s most popular and recognisable brands.
 Here, we take a look at whether Lush offers franchising opportunities and what other cosmetics franchise opportunities are available.

 Lush cosmetics like to do things differently.
-With their unique “no advertising” policy, emphasis on employees performing “random acts of kindness” by offering freebies, and distinctive vegetarian and vegan approach, they’re a one of a kind business that many investors would love to become involved with.
+With their unique “no advertising” policy, emphasis on employees performing “random acts of kindness” by offering freebies and distinctive vegetarian and vegan approach, they’re a one-of-a-kind business that many investors would love to get involved with.

-The strong bond between the business and customers has ensured that Lush has been able to minimise certain expenditures that often prove costly for a company of this type.
-This is most obviously expressed in Lush’s refusal to pay for traditional advertising exposure (e.g. television spots, print ads, or celebrity endorsements).
-Alongside user-generated content, they have also run some attention-grabbing in-store campaigns that are notable for their political subject matter.
+The strong bond between the business and its customers has ensured that Lush has been able to minimise certain expenditures that often prove costly for a company of this type.
+This is most obviously demonstrated in Lush’s refusal to pay for traditional advertising exposure, such as television spots, print advertisements or celebrity endorsements).
+Alongside creating user-generated content, it has also run some attention-grabbing, in-store campaigns that are notable for their political subject matter.

-The UK cosmetics industry is worth approximately £4.6 billion and boasts an annual growth rate of around 4.5% .
-To post growth figures as impressive as this, particularly when many other types of retailer are struggling, demonstrates just how healthy the sector is.
-Cosmetics retailers total around 1,400 businesses and employ roughly 36,600 people.
-Its products are aimed mainly at women, though the male market is growing at a steady pace, too.
+The UK cosmetics industry is worth approximately £4.6 billion and boasts an annual growth rate of around 4.5 percent.
+Growth figures as impressive as this demonstrate just how healthy the sector is, particularly considering that many other types of retailer are struggling.
+There are around 1,400 businesses in the cosmetics sector, which employ roughly 36,600 people.

-In regards to Lush’s key markets, the business makes a concerted effort to appeal to its target audience.
-This has been established as young women between the ages of 18 and 45, who generally live in densely populated areas and have a reasonable amount of disposable income.
+Lush’s principal target market has been established as young women between the ages of 18 and 45 that live in densely populated areas and have a reasonable amount of disposable income.
 However, the company’s ethical viewpoints also ensure it appeals to anyone interested in environmental protection and contemporary social issues.

-The Lush story begins with two individuals, Mark Constantine and Elizabeth Weir, who set out to launch their own cosmetics business, having been inspired by the success of The Body Shop.
-The two acted as important suppliers for the business until the Body Shop decided it wanted to bring its product manufacturing in-house and paid £11 million for the Constantine and Weir’s recipes.
-This money allowed them to set up their own mail-order cosmetics business.
-Though the mail-order business was successful at times, it eventually ended up in administration.
+The Lush story began with two individuals, Mark Constantine and Elizabeth Weir, who were suppliers for The Body Shop.
+When it decided it wanted to bring its product manufacturing in-house, it paid them £11 million for their recipes.
+Inspired by the success of The Body Shop, they set out to launch their own cosmetics business with the money.
+Their mail-order cosmetics business was successful at times but eventually ended up in administration.

 However, from the ashes arose a new venture.
-Based out of a small shop in Poole, Constantine, Weir, and a number of associates began making and selling their own cosmetics and bath products, with a focus on natural ingredients.
-The business started to take off and, in 1995, after a naming competition, the company was christened “Lush.”
+Constantine, Weir and a number of associates began making and selling their own cosmetics and bath products, with a focus on natural ingredients, from a small shop in Poole.
+The business started to take off and, after a naming competition in 1995, the company was christened “Lush.”
 Since then, it has emerged as one of the UK’s most recognisable brands and a major global export.

 Is Lush a franchise?

-Those hoping to open their own Lush franchise will be disappointed to discover that the business is not a franchise and has no plans to adopt a franchise model in the future.
-The business has always been a privately owned company and does not intend to alter the way in which it structures itself or facilitates expansion in the foreseeable future.
+Those hoping to open their own Lush franchise may be disappointed to discover that the business is not a franchise and has no plans to adopt a franchise model in the future.
+The business has always been a privately-owned company and does not intend to alter the way in which it facilitates expansion in the future.
 This makes an investment in the business particularly tricky.
-While individuals are encouraged to inform Lush of any territories they believe to be ideally suited to a new store they will not be able to open, own, or operate that store themselves.
+While individuals are encouraged to inform Lush of any territories they believe are ideally suited to a new store, they will not be able to open, own or operate that store themselves.